MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-app/asset-management-app-faq.md

 ## Is there multi-language support?

 Yes, the Asset Management mobile app is available in all the same languages as Supply Chain Management, except for right-to-left (RTL) languages.
-We are awaiting RTL support from the canvas app platform and plan to add RTL support in a future release.
+We're awaiting RTL support from the canvas app platform and plan to add RTL support in a future release.

 ## Where can I go to discuss the app with the community and submit suggestions to Microsoft?